arras-energy/gridlabd-old/docs/Module/Mysql/Database.md

 ### `MULTI_RESULTS`

 Tell the server that the client can handle multiple result sets from multiple-statement executions or stored procedures.
-This flag is automatically enabled if MULTI_STATEMENTS is enabled.
-MULTI_RESULTS can be enabled when you call mysql_real_connect(), either explicitly by passing the MULTI_RESULTS flag itself, or implicitly by passing MULTI_STATEMENTS (which also enables MULTI_RESULTS).
-In MySQL 5.7, MULTI_RESULTS is enabled by default.
+This flag is automatically enabled if `MULTI_STATEMENTS` is enabled. `MULTI_RESULTS` can be enabled when you call `mysql_real_connect()`, either explicitly by passing the `MULTI_RESULTS` flag itself, or implicitly by passing `MULTI_STATEMENTS` (which also enables `MULTI_RESULTS`).
+As of MySQL 5.7, `MULTI_RESULTS` is enabled by default.

 ### `MULTI_STATEMENTS`

 Tell the server that the client may send multiple statements in a single string (separated by ; characters).
 If this flag is not set, multiple-statement execution is disabled.
-If you enable MULTI_STATEMENTS or MULTI_RESULTS, process the result for every call to `mysql_query()` or `mysql_real_query()` by using a loop that calls `mysql_next_result()` to determine whether there are more results.
+If you enable `MULTI_STATEMENTS` or `MULTI_RESULTS`, process the result for every call to `mysql_query()` or `mysql_real_query()` by using a loop that calls `mysql_next_result()` to determine whether there are more results.
 For an example, see [MySQL Manual Section 25.8.17, "C API Support for Multiple Statement Execution"](http://dev.mysql.com/doc/refman/5.7/en/c-api-multiple-queries.html).

 ### `NO_SCHEMA`